markjprice/cs13net9/docs/errata/improvements.md

 ```

 > **Warning!** The preceding regular expression was provided by a reader so treat it with caution.

+# Page 465 - Initializing collections using collection expressions

+At the end of this section I wrote, "Collection expressions do not work with all collections.
+For example, they do not work with dictionaries or multidimensional arrays.
+The documentation lists the types that a collection expression can be converted to: https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-12.0/collection-expressions#conversions."

+In the next edition, I will expand this to highlight the difference between multidimensional arrays (that are not supported by collection expressions) and jagged arrays that are supported (because a jagged array is an "array of arrays").

 # Page 467 - Good practice with collections